-College students living on campus need to adjust to a life spent mostly in dorm rooms, lecture halls, the library, and walking around campus.
+College students living on campus need to adjust to a life spent mostly in dorm rooms, lecture halls, the library, and the college bookstore.
 But they also need to adjust to that hallmark of dorm life: the communal bathroom.
 It’s a pretty dramatic departure from whatever routine you’d established up to this point, unless you grew up in a home with a couple dozen siblings.

-Your normal college prep materials tend to do very little to brace you for the dorm bathroom experience.
-Most lists you see focus on the obvious: laptop, extra-long sheets, desk lamp, laundry detergent, etc. But you often don’t get much of a bathroom-related inventory, except for, once again, the obvious choices: soap, shampoo, towels.
+Your normal college prep lists tend to do very little to brace you for the dorm bathroom experience.
+Most lists you see focus on the obvious: required textbooks, a laptop, extra-long sheets, desk lamp, laundry detergent, etc. But you often don’t get much of a bathroom-related inventory, except for, once again, the obvious choices: soap, shampoo, towels.

 Here’s a list of the ten adjustments you’ll need to make when moving into a dorm.